digitalronin/digitalocean-build-machine/README.md

 ## Pre-requisites

-* Terraform 0.14.5
+* Terraform >= 0.14.5
-* Ansible 2.10.5
+* Ansible >= 2.10.5
-* ssh-agent <-- to not have to push ssh keys to the VM
+* ssh-agent <-- in order not to have to push ssh keys to the VM
 * github PAC <-- to use `gh`
 * DigitalOcean account
+* Namecheap Dynamic DNS host record <-- to always use the same DNS entry for the new VM

 ## To use:

 * Create an API key on DigitalOcean
 * Create a PAC on GitHub
+* Create a Dynamic DNS entry on Namecheap
 * export them as per dot.env.example
 * Set user information in `ansible-playbooks/vars/default.yml`
 * Edit `main.tf` to set the size of VM to create